GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw_dataset_from_node_allele_frequency_beacon.md

 | :-------------- | :--------------------------------------- | :-------------------------------------- |
 | `4`             | After successful completion of Step 3 | Node aggregated beacon maintainer |

-Verify in the beacon that the withdrawn records in the dataset are not appearing in a query of datasets and a query of variants.
+Verify in the beacon that the withdrawn records in the dataset are not appearing in a beacon query of datasets and a beacon query of variants.
 Add the dataset id to the file in path `/beacon/conf/datasets/datasets/datasets_conf.yml` and add a new item under it called isDeprecated setting it as True:
 ```yaml
 <dataset id>: